 Perhaps the most important issue: risk accumulation is often invisible in dashboards.

-You can have high completion rates and low failure rate… but still have growing exposure.
+You can have high completion rates and a low failure rate, and still have growing exposure.

 Because what’s missing is behavioral visibility: